Dental Implants in Chicago, Illinois

 Missing permanent teeth is a cosmetic issue for some, but for anyone who has lost even a single tooth, it is a time to pursue qualified restorative dentistry.
 While it is understandable that a missing tooth (or several missing teeth) may embarrass you, the reality is that the spaces left behind can compromise your entire mouth.
-This is why Harold Krinsky, DDS, in Forest Glen, Illinois, wants his patients to learn if they are a candidate for dental implants.
+This is why Harold Krinsky, DDS, in Chicago, Illinois, wants his patients to learn if they are a candidate for dental implants.

 Learning about Implant Dentistry